francoispqt/onelog/README.md

 # Onelog
 Onelog is a dead simple but very efficient JSON logger.
-It is the fastest JSON logger out there in all scenario.
+It is one of the fastest JSON logger out there.
 Also, it is one of the logger with the lowest allocation.

 It gives more control over log levels enabled by using bitwise operation for setting levels on a logger.